-Those who earn a degree in special education build the skills they need to address the individual needs of their students.
+Individuals who earn a degree in Special Education build the skills they need to address the individual needs of their students.

-University of Massachusetts Amherst special education students become catalysts for change, helping increase educational opportunities and improve outcomes for children with disabilities and their families.
-A key priority of the program is examining and understanding how students’ needs are identified, how special needs are classified, and the impact when children—especially those from low-income or underrepresented communities—are misdiagnosed.
+University of Massachusetts Amherst Special Education students become catalysts for change, helping to increase educational opportunities and improve outcomes for children with disabilities and their families.
+A key priority of the program is examining and understanding how students' needs are identified, how special needs are classified, and the impact when children—particularly those from low-income or underrepresented communities—are misdiagnosed.

 Students move through the UMass Amherst Special Education program in small cohorts, enjoying individualized experiences, support from faculty, and the partnerships of a collaborative community of future educators.
 They study innovative, evidence-based practices and explore and develop lesson plans and curricula to meet the needs of diverse learners.